I hope this doesn’t come across as macabre. It’s certainly not intended that way.

 Funerals are for the living.

-I don’t know what can be done about this because there’s no way to tell the those about to shuffle off that mortal coil what they’ve meant to you without feeling like you’re removing their hope or condemning them to a shorter future than what they might have envisioned.
+I don’t know what can be done about this because there’s no way to tell when the loved ones are about to shuffle off that mortal coil.
+No way to tell what they’ve meant to you without feeling like you’re removing their hope or condemning them to a shorter future than what they might have envisioned.
+People are just left with their memories and a few of them often see these deceased people in their dreams talking to them.
+In such cases, they often search for the meaning of seeing a dead person in their dreams.
+Getting closure through the meanings might lift their spirits and ease the mourning journey for them.

 I’ve known a few wonderful men who have passed away in the last few years – Bob Sinclair and Curvin O’Rielly – both fighting their disease until the last.
 I didn’t get to express my appreciation to them before they went and am now left slightly incomplete and disappointed knowing that there was more that we might have shared.
 I met them late in their lives and live on a different continent, but still…..